-Infringement notices are currently used in Tasmania for offences that relate to traffic, littering, liquor, fisheries, gaming and environmental issues.
+Part of the review looked at the necessity to expand the number of offences for which an infringement notice can be issued.
+In Tasmania, infringement notices are currently issued for offences that relate to traffic, littering, liquor, fisheries, gaming and environmental issues.
 This method of dealing with offences has number of features which enhance its usefulness from a criminal justice system perspective.

 The review identified a number of offences for which an infringement notice is an appropriate method of dealing with an offence, as an alternative to a summons or arrest.